degawa/tasks.json-for-fpm/README.md

 ## launch.json for debugging an executable target built using fpm
 <a id="launchjson"></a>
 fpm creates a build directory with a different name depending on the profile and compiler flag and builds an executable target in it.
-This behavior makes debugging troublesome when using VSCode, because we cannot reuse the path to the program to be executed in launch.json.
+This behavior makes debugging troublesome when using VSCode, because we cannot reuse the path to the program to be executed in `launch.json`.

-The path setting can be commonized by executing the `fpm install` command to place the executable target in a common relative path `./build/bin/`.
+The path setting can be commonized by executing the `fpm install` command to place the executable target in a common path `${workspaceFolder}/build/bin/`.

 ```JSON
     "configurations": [